ibm-cloud-docs/account/ts_view-archived-cases.md

 {{site.data.keyword.attribute-definition-list}}

 # Why can't I find a case that I previously created?
 {: #ts_viewarchivedcase}

-You can't find your cases that you created before the migration from SoftLayer to the enhanced {{site.data.keyword.Bluemix_notm}} experience.
+You can't find your cases that you created before the migration from SoftLayer to the enhanced {{site.data.keyword.cloud_notm}} experience.
 {: shortdesc}

 You can't find any cases that you created before 2 December 2018 on the Managed cases page.